All UKARA related enquiries should be made to firstname.lastname@example.org

 We get a lot of questions about UKARA, we will try to address them below.

-If you want to apply for a new UKARA entry with us, please use this form.
+If you want to apply for a new UKARA entry with us, please email us a completed copy of this form.
+You need to have attended at least three events with us over a period of at least two months – please specify these when emailing your form so we can verify them.
 If you have not yet completed your three qualifying games, please print the form off and bring it to your next game with you.

 What is UKARA?

 First of all, what it’s not: it is NOT a licence – no such thing exists for airsoft replicas, nor is it required for their ownership or use.

 UKARA operates a national database of active airsoft players at recognised and insured skirmish sites across the country.
 This database can be accessed by most major retailers as well as the police and HM Customs.
 To get an entry on the database a player must meet certain criteria:

 -Firstly they must be aged 18 or above, as it is illegal for a minor to buy or sell any kind of imitation firearm, even brightly coloured ones.